-Herbs are used to alleviate menopausal symptoms for centuries.
+Herbs have been used to alleviate menopausal symptoms for centuries.
 Women who decide to take herbs for menopausal symptoms should find out as much as possible about herbs and work with a skilled practitioner (an herbalist, a traditional Chinese doctor, or a naturopathic doctor).

-This list of herbs includes those who ayurveda, TCM, & herbal practitioners recommend to deal with menopausal symptoms:
+This list of herbs includes those who Ayurveda, TCM, & herbal practitioners recommend dealing with menopausal symptoms:

 • black cohosh (Cimicifuga racemosa): shown to reduce hot flashes, other menstrual complaints in a recommended dose of 20 mg twice per day